 One connectivity option for UK businesses is Fibre-to-the-Cabinet (FTTC).
 FTTC works by running fibre optic cables underground from the telephone exchange to a street cabinet.
 The fibre cables are made from glass which allows signals to travel at much higher speeds than traditional copper wires.
 However, once these signals have reached the cabinet they are then connected to your business premises via traditional copper cables which results in some loss of speed.

 Fibre broadband availability is dependent on location.
-It is currently available to over 90% of homes and business premises in the UK, and the government and local authorities are investing over £1.7bn to help bring superfast broadband (speeds of 24Mbps or more) to over 95% of the UK by the end of 2017.
+It is currently available to over 90% of homes and business premises in the UK, and the government and local authorities are investing over £1.7bn to help bring superfast broadband (speeds of 24Mbps or more) to over 95% of the UK which was achieved by the end of 2017.
 To read more about broadband delivery in the UK, click here.

 How do I know if fibre is right for my business?

 With fibre broadband now available across most of the UK, it can be a great choice for many businesses as it offers high speeds at a relatively low cost, with a vast number of suppliers to choose from.
 However, the choice is not always so simple.